-We have been developing and applying multi-scale molecular modeling methods for modeling complex molecular systems, as well as methods of bioinformatics and biomedical informatics.
-In particular, we have been dealing with:
+We develop and apply multi-scale molecular and integrative modeling methods to study complex molecular systems, as well as bioinformatics and biomedical informatics methods.
+In particular, we have focused on:

 - study of structure, dynamics, and signaling of GPCRs,

 - multi-scale modeling of protofilaments and amyloid fibrils self-assembly,

 - prediction of protein structure and study of protein-protein interactions,

 - application of molecular docking in drug design and discovery,

 - analysis of the spatial structure of biopolymers, applications of deep learning in structural biology.